 Agree with ^ Before

-Better scholarship and the text seems to support a before date, IMHO.
+Better scholarship and the text seems to support a before date, In my humble opinion.

 I chose "other" because I have no idea.

 FYI, "Before Jerusalem Fell" by Ken Gentry is available as a PDF for free at the following link: